Andonome/lk/system/bash_tricks.md

 IFS is the field separator.
 This is required to denote the different files as marked by a new line, and not the spaces.

+(Alternatively, just install `renameutils` and do `rename Column Alice *`)

 ## Arguments and Input

 The `rm' program takes arguments, but not `stdin' from a keyboard, and therefore programs cannot pipe results into rm.

-That said, we can sometimes pipe into rm with `xargs rm' to turn the stdin into an argument.
+To fix this, use `xargs` to turn the stdin into an argument.
 For example, if we have a list of files called `list.txt' then we could use cat as so:

 ```bash
 cat list.txt | xargs rm
 ```

-... *However*, this wouldn't work if spaces were included, as rm would take everything literally.
+Of course if spaces are included in the file, you would have to account for that.

 ## Numbers